and1can/inspector/README.md

 npx @mcpjam/inspector@latest
 ```

-In the UI "MCP Servers" tab, click add server, select HTTP, then paste in your server URL
+In the UI "MCP Servers" tab, click add server, select HTTP, then paste in your server URL.
+Support for OAuth 2.0 testing.

 ## Requirements